lucasmedeirosleite/EasyMapping/README.md

 ## Usage

-* EasyMapping was built on top of [BWObjectMapping](https://github.com/brunow/BWObjectMapping) from [brunow](https://github.com/brunow), you can read its README.
+* Supose you have these classes:

-* See the example code
+* See the specs code

 ## Requirements